 There are certain steps that you should follow when you are involved in a car accident / road traffic accident and there is certain information that you should obtain before leaving the scene of the accident and this is set out below for you:

 Get the insurance policy details of the other drivers involved and in particular the insurance particulars for the driver of the vehicle that you think is at fault.
 This information is readily obtainable from the windscreen of the vehicles involved.
 It is also important to obtain the name of the insurnce company, policy details and expiry date on the policy.
-This information will also be contained on the insurance disc in the windscreen of the vehicle involved.4.
-Get the names, addresses and contact numbers for any witnesses to the accident.
+This information will also be contained on the insurance disc in the windscreen of the vehicle involved.

 Your details and the details of all of the other drivers and passengers involved should be given to the Gardai who attend at the scene of the motor accident / road traffic accident.
 In addition, the names, addresses and contact numbers for any witnesses should also be given to the Gardai.